parthasdey2304/terminal-search/README.md

 # Terminal-Search
 This is a basic tool that allows you to search anything from the terminal and opens it up in chrome

+# Upcoming features
+Some of the upcoming features include:
++ Support for multiple browsers
++ ChatGPT integration
++ Account management for personalised results

 # Pre-requisites:
 + Python(version 3.7 or above)
 + Selenium python package